greggroth/treeThinking/README.md

 However, you may want to train your model, and then convert that model into something more language agnostic for integration with some other system.
 Or, simply serialize your model in a nice readable form.

-Another interesting use-case is for an evolutiary model, with intermittent backups.
+Another interesting use-case is for an evolutionary model, with intermittent backups.
 This provides a simple serialization that you can dump, and always return to.

 ## How to use: